jdyver/MySQL-ReplicationExample/README.md

 Because persistent volumes are used here it is important to tear the application down once the lab/demo is completed.

 ## MySQL-ReplicationExample.sh -a | all

-### Includes bringing the application up and running through all of the tests
+Includes bringing the application up and running through all of the tests

+#### Application Going Up Section:
-### Application up only:   MySQL-ReplicationExample.sh -u | up
+Application up only:   MySQL-ReplicationExample.sh -u | up
-### Test application only: MySQL-ReplicationExample.sh -t | test

-### Application up:
 ```
-Scripts MySQL-ReplicationExample $ bash MySQL-ReplicationExample.sh all
+JD $ bash MySQL-ReplicationExample.sh all
  MySQL-ReplicationExample.sh - Online

 configmap/mysql created